 Recognizing the ever-increasing importance of digital technology in the lives of students worldwide, Maranatha High School is one of the first schools in the nation to utilize iPad Minis school wide.
 Maranatha students not only read their textbooks on their Minis, but engage in dynamic digital learning across the curriculum both in and out of the classroom.
-Maranatha’s principal, Dr. Purghart, states that “the real-time feedback provides diagnostic data to teachers that results in differentiated instruction opportunities for accelerated learners and remediation opportunities for skill advancement where necessary.
-Student learning increases as instruction becomes more individualized.”
+The real-time feedback provides diagnostic data to teachers that results in differentiated instruction opportunities for accelerated learners and remediation opportunities for skill advancement where necessary.
+The goal is for student learning to increase as instruction becomes more individualized.

 As a place of distinction in the Pasadena community, Maranatha High School is recognized by accreditation teams for its multiple Advanced Placement (AP) and Honors level courses that prepare students for university and college level pursuits.
 Students take 19 different AP exams and Maranatha boasts an 82% pass rate.
 College Board honored 82 Maranatha students as AP Scholars in 2013-14.
 Maranatha is also proud to announce that our SAT scores have continued to increase over the last three years with an average 2170 SAT score, for the top 10% of students.